When should information design disrupt the flow?

 By Nicholas Gracilla · April 2, 2021 · 2 minute read

-The typical job of information design is to present information in easily consumable ways.
+Normally, we should always present information in easily consumable ways.
 But sometimes, you've got to stop the train.
+See when disruptive design helps users, and how.

 Sometimes information design needs to stop the train, interrupt thinking, and disrupt the flow.
 The usual job of information design is the art and science of presenting information in usable, easily consumable ways.
 In disrupting this, I don’t mean flashing text or modal popups — I mean presenting information in an unexpected way, one that catches the brain’s attention as “that’s odd, needs closer attention,” and interrupts the standard behavior path.